 Solar Cone Food Digester

-In 2008, Ridge Meadows Recycling started a pilot project testing the Solar Cone Food Digester (including in Bear country!).
-The pilot project was so successful, we now offer them for sale to residents on an annual basis every spring.
+Back in 2008, Ridge Meadows Recycling started a pilot project testing the Solar Cone Food Digester (including in Bear country!).
+The pilot project was so successful, we offer them for sale to residents on an annual basis every spring.

 The solar cone food digester is NOT a composter.
 It is a solar-heated garden unit that safely reduces food waste (including meat, fish, bones, dairy products, cooked & uncooked vegetables & fruit) to their natural components of water, carbon dioxide, and a small residue.
 Because over 90% of its contents are absorbed as water by the surrounding soil, the solar cone does not need emptying and does not produce compost.
 It can ideally be used in tandem with a composter, composting uncooked fruit and vegetable waste & peelings and using the Solar Cone to dispose of meat, bones, dairy products, and other items that should not go in a composter.